nikpap/sympozer-client-seed-v2/README.md

 * prod      : start a new server on localhost:9002 starting in /dist repository and open the navigator
 * build     : minimify / concatenate assets and copy everything to the /dist directory
 * test:unit : run karma test
-* test:e2e  : run protractor test on test server (0.0.0.0:9002, needs to be started first with grunt connect:testserver)
+* test:e2e  : run protractor test on test server (0.0.0.0:9002, needs to be started first with grunt connect:testserver), also, make sure to launch the grunt build before since the test are based on /dist directory